• Feb 25, 2025

 • Top Attractions within Hampi- Vittala Temple, Virupaksha Temple, Sasivekalu Ganesha Temple, Elephant Stables, Badavilinga, Mahanavami Dibba, and Queen's Bath.

-Not just among the most magnificent monuments in India, Victoria Memorial Hall is also one of the most popular tourist spots in the country and is erect as the real icon of Kolkata.
-The resplended architecture of the hall was created as a memorial of the deceased Queen Victoria, which represents the Renaissance of the dazzling and striking Italian style along with the blend of Indian influence.
+Not just one of the most magnificent monuments in India, Victoria Memorial Hall is also one of the most popular tourist spots in the country and stands as the true icon of Kolkata.
+The resplendent architecture of the hall was created as a memorial to the deceased Queen Victoria, representing the Renaissance of the dazzling and striking Italian style, blended with Indian influence.
 In addition to the memorial, the spectacular monument also serves as a premier art gallery, cultural space, museum, and research library on the history of art.

 • Best time to visit- Months from October to March